Erin Sherbert, writing for SF Weekly on Wed, Aug 27:

 According to police, Getman, a Berkeley resident, was walking along Lyon Street near Geary Boulevard early Monday morning when he was struck by a 38 Gear bus…

 This is incredibly sad news, which I just belatedly found out about.
 David and I met in the fall of 2010, through our work at The Daily Californian.
 (He had just begun his studies at UC Berkeley; I was a senior.)
 Even in the early stages of his professional writing career, David had a tremendous, one-in-a-million voice.
-Take this lede from his review of a Ryan McGinley photography exhibit:
+Take the lede from his review of a Ryan McGinley photography exhibit:

 Stripped of clothing and inhibitions, Ryan McGinley's nymph-like models bound through nature: They climb trees, roll down sand dunes and splash in waterfalls.
 It makes for an atmosphere at once sensuous and innocent, like his photographs were shot in the Garden of Eden, if Eve hadn't taken a bite out of that apple and Adam was bi-curious.